1. General Product

 The saddle and handlebars can both be adjusted to different heights.
 In our experience, riders from 157cm (5’2″) to 195cm (6’5″) can comfortably ride the bike.

 Our bikes are made in China at a specialist cargo bike manufacturing facility.
-Bikes are assembled in Australia and full quality control measures are taken to ensure there are no issues with any bikes that leave our warehouse.
+Our team performs QA checks on bikes before being shipped to Australia.
+They are then assembled in Australia and tested before leaving our workshop.

 The maximum weight on the bike (including the rear rack, but excluding the cargo box) is 150kg.
 The cargo bike takes an additional 100kg of weight.